maessery/markessery.github.io/index.md

 ---

 ### [NHL Salary Predictor](https://github.com/maessery/NHL-Salary-Predictor)
-#####  Collected NHL player statistics and contract data from 2007 to 2020, then constructed an ensemble
-regression model that predicted a player’s salary based on 72 features with 79% accuracy
+Player-Team contract negotiations are a tricky process; players aim to maximize compensation for their services, while GMs are looking for the most economic deal with regards to the team's salary cap constraints.
+Using player production data from hockeyreference.com and contract data from capfriendly.com between 2007 and 2020, I explored what position(s) and stat categories are most correlated with higher pay, and predicted what a player's AAV would be based on their production on the ice.
+My final model used a combination of XGBoost Regression and Extra Trees Regressors and predicted a player's salary based on 72 features with 79% accuracy.
 <!-- [NHL Salary Predictor](/sample_page) -->
 <img src="images/salary_predictor_thumbnail.png?raw=true"/>